JustinStitt/settings/README.md

 ### make a change

-# someone else made this edit
+# someone else made this ed